turingschool/backend-curriculum-site/module2/intermission_work/static_challenge.md

 ## What is a Static Challenge?

 A Static Challenge is practice using HTML and CSS.
-You are given an image a webpage and must recreate that page using HTML and CSS.
+You are given an image of a webpage and must recreate that page using HTML and CSS.

 ## How much time should I spend doing the Static Challenge?